Mental Health Facilities Butler County, PA

 Mhy Family Services

-Mhy Family Services is a mental health clinic in Butler County, PA, located at 521 Route 228, 16046.
+Mhy Family Services is a mental health treatment center in Butler County, PA, located at 521 Route 228, 16046 zip code area.
 Mhy Family Services provides residential treatment.
-Mhy Family Services offers behavior modification, individual psychotherapy and group therapy to children / adolescents.
-Additional services offered at Mhy Family Services include case management, family psychoeducation and suicide prevention services.
+Mhy Family Services offers trauma therapy, activity therapy and individual psychotherapy to children / adolescents.
+Additional services at Mhy Family Services consist of family psychoeducation, education services and suicide prevention services.

 Learn More